abhigaur1990/devops-cloud-interview-guide/05-cicd/07-ci-slows-down.md

 ## Question
-Pipeline Slows Down Over Time (Builds taking more time) — How Will You Fix?
+Pipeline Slows Down Over Time (Builds taking more time) — How Will You Fix? in detail :- a developr triggers a feature branch but pipeline doesn't trigger?Why ?

 ### 📝 Short Explanation
 If a CI pipeline is progressively getting slower, it's likely due to **accumulated build artifacts**, **unoptimized steps**, **lack of caching**, or **resource saturation** on the runner/agent.